lukasthoms/swift-cartoon-collections-ios-0615-public/README.md

 ##Hints

-(Here's a site that walks through a ton of global functions)[http://practicalswift.com/2014/06/14/the-swift-standard-library-list-of-built-in-functions/], for those that aren't listed in Apple's array documentation:
+[Here's a site that walks through a ton of global functions](http://practicalswift.com/2014/06/14/the-swift-standard-library-list-of-built-in-functions/), for those that aren't listed in Apple's array documentation.